DeonW169/admin-dashboard/README.md

 ## Environment set up - part 2

-After roject was pulled from Git, run npm install.
+After project was pulled from Git, run npm install.
 This will install all required packages.

-Once project is up and running, you can run ng serve. (as described below) (development server)
+Once project is up and running, you can run ng serve.
+(As described below) (Development server)

 ## Log in details

-When promted for log in details, use the below details.
+When prompted for log in details, use the below details.

 Username: pravin.gordhan
 Password: pravin.gordhan

-Log in button will be disabled untill username and password is entered.
+Log in button will be disabled until username and password is entered.

 ## Use case details